ricko2001/Genealogy-scripts/RM -Test external files/doc/ReadMe.txt

 =========================================================================DIV80==
 Backups

-IMPORTANT: This utility ONLY reads the RM database file.
-This utility cannot change your RM file.
-However, until you trust that this statement is true, you should run this script on a copy of your database file or at least have several known-good backups.
+IMPORTANT: You should run this script on a copy of your database file until you have confidence using it and confidence in its results.
+Or at least have a current known-good backup.

+This script only reads the database file and makes no changes.

 =========================================================================DIV80==
 Compatibility

 Works with RootsMagic v7 through v10
+Tested with RootsMagic v 10

-Tested with Python for Windows v3.12 & 3.13   64bit
+Tested with Python for Windows v3.13   64bit

 The py file has not been tested on MacOS but could probably be easily modified to work on MacOS with Python version 3 installed.